attiasa22/cosc-76/provided-2/report.md

   (b) Evaluation: Do your implemented algorithms actually work?
 How well?
 If it doesn’t work, can you tell why not?
 What partial successes did you have that deserve partial credit?

  The implemented algorithms actually work.
 Alpha Beta pruning was tested by counting each node visited and improves significantly with respect to Minimax.
+In a similar game, these are the number of nodes visited at each depth.

  | Depth      | Minimax nodes visited| AlphaBeta nodes visited|
 | ----------- | -------------------- | ---------------------- |